 World Transport Agency Ltd operates the following policies for identifying and preventing slavery and human trafficking in our operations:

-- Whistleblowing Policy - we encourage all employees, customers and suppliers to report any suspicion of slavery or human trafficking without fear of retaliation.
+- Whistleblowing Policy - we encourage all employees, customers, and suppliers to report any suspicion of slavery or human trafficking without fear of retaliation.
 We provide a confidential helpline to protect the identity of the whistleblowers.

-- Code of Conduct - our code encourages employees to do the right thing by clearly stating the actions and behaviour expected of them when representing the business.
+- Code of Conduct - our code encourages employees to do the right thing by clearly stating the actions and behavior expected of them when representing the business.
 We strive to maintain the highest standards of employee conduct and ethical behaviour when operating abroad and managing our supply chain.

 Supplier due diligence

 World Transport Agency Ltd conducts due diligence on all new suppliers during on-boarding and on existing suppliers at regular intervals.
 This includes:

 - Assessing risks in the provision of particular services.